 High densities of overwintering maturing capelin as well as large schools of immature capelin in seasonal surveys conducted in Trinity Bay in 1967-68 (Winters 1970) were used by Frank et al. to support the hypothesis of a non-migratory capelin stock post-1991 by suggesting that capelin can inhabit inshore areas year round.
 Fisheries and Oceans Canada tested the hypothesis of year round residency of capelin in the inshore by conducting seasonal acoustic surveys in Trinity Bay (September and October 2003; January, June and September 2004-05) and expanding the annual spring offshore acoustic survey into Trinity Bay (1999-2005, 2007-13, 2017) (Fig. 3 a; see supplementary section for details on methods).
 Seasonally, capelin densities were low in Trinity Bay in January and May, and the maximum mean density of capelin was observed in June (10,000 kg / km2), which corresponded with the start of the spawning period when capelin were highly aggregated inshore (Fig. 3 a).
 In September and October, capelin densities were low once again (Fig. 3 a).
 There was also a distinct pattern in the seasonal age and maturity composition inshore.
 Overwintering fish in January were composed of ~70% immature age-1 and age-2 fish (Fig. 3 b, c); the relative contribution of older fish increased through the spring as maturing age-2 and 3 fish migrated into Trinity Bay (Fig. 3 b, c); and by October, immature age-1 fish dominated the inshore area as spent fish either died or left the bay (Fig. 3 b).
 The seasonal surveys found no evidence of a large inshore, non-migratory capelin stock.
+In agreement, an inshore acoustic survey in January 2000 for overwintering cod from Conception to Notre Dame Bay found concentrations of juvenile capelin (e.g., O’Driscoll and Rose 2001) but few older fish (G.A.Rose, unpublished data).
+In situ acoustic target strength of juvenile capelin.
+Richard L. O'Driscoll George A. Rose.
+ICES Journal of Marine Science, Volume 58, Issue 1, 1 January 2001, Pages 342–345, https://doi.org/10.1006/jmsc.2000.1015

 In the majority of years, the biomass of capelin surveyed in Trinity Bay during the spring acoustic survey was less than 10% of the capelin biomass surveyed offshore (Fig. 4).
 However, in three years (2000, 2001 and 2010) when the offshore capelin biomass was low, there was increased capelin biomass inshore in Trinity Bay (Fig. 4).
-This change in spatial distribution of the stock may be linked to changes in the environment as the capelin stock in Iceland experienced inter-annual variability in spatial distribution and migration routes likely in response to changes in environmental conditions like temperature (Olafsdottir & Rose 2012).
-Furthermore, while the capelin biomass was higher inshore in these three years, it was not large enough to account for the missing 3 - 6 million tonnes (Mt) of capelin from the offshore since 1991.
+This change in spatial distribution of the stock may be linked to changes in the environment as the capelin stock in Iceland experienced inter-annual variability in spatial distribution and migration routes likely in response to changes in environmental conditions, e.g., water temperature (Olafsdottir & Rose 2012).
+Furthermore, while capelin biomass was higher inshore in these three years, it was not large enough to account for the missing 3 - 6 million tonnes (Mt) of capelin from the offshore since 1991.

 In summary, while the fall acoustic surveys in Div.
-2J3KL cannot refute the hypothesis that capelin are non-migratory post-1991 as the inshore areas were not surveyed, the lack of significant inshore aggregations of capelin outside of the peak spawning period during seasonal and annual spring acoustic surveys in Trinity Bay does support the hypothesis of a collapse of the capelin stock post-1991.
+2J3KL cannot refute the hypothesis that capelin are non-migratory post-1991 as the inshore areas were not surveyed, the lack of significant inshore aggregations of capelin outside of the peak spawning period during seasonal and annual spring acoustic surveys does support the hypothesis of a collapse of the capelin stock post-1991.
 Furthermore, capelin stocks in other regions did not become non-migratory in response to changes in stock abundance and environmental conditions but rather demonstrated changes in spatial distribution and migration routes (Olafsdottir & Rose 2012, Carscadden et al. 2013), and these changes were best documented for the fall feeding periods of these stocks (Ingvaldsen & Gjøsæter 2013).